vuejs/awesome-vue/README.md

  - [vue-jsx-hot-loader](https://github.com/skyrpex/vue-jsx-hot-loader) - Enable HMR for Vue.js components with JSX render functions.
  - [VueInBrowserLoader](https://github.com/SeregPie/VueInBrowserLoader) - Loads a .vue file from the given URL and compiles it to a component directly in the browser.
  - [vue-separate-files-webpack-loader](https://github.com/NetCZ/vue-separate-files-webpack-loader) - Webpack loader for separated Vue components parts
+ - [vue-svg-loader](https://github.com/visualfanatic/vue-svg-loader) - webpack loader that lets you use SVG files as Vue components

 ### Page Navigation